lorinkoz/talk-djangoconau20-schemas/slides.md

 ##### Strategy:

--   Change code to handle both old and new structure.
+-   Change code to handle both old and new DB structure.
--   Mutate structure.
+-   Mutate DB structure.
--   Update code for new structure alone.
+-   Update code for new DB structure alone.

 --